-The report was previously updated in March 2020.
+The last version of this report was previously updated in April 2021.

 Detention of asylum seekers